FaithfulAC/Faithful/README.md

 Q. How can I get whitelisted?

-A. Message kar (kaxr) or europa (__europa) on discord and we'll decide whether or not you should be whitelisted.
+A. Message the owners on Discord and we'll decide whether or not you should be whitelisted.

 ----